chenhaovsys/layer2_bridge/README.md

 INSTALLING THE BRIDGE/DEPENDENCIES

-1. in your folder, run git clone https://github.com/chenhaovsys/layer2_bridge.git to clone to repository
+1. in your folder, run git clone https://github.com/chenhaovsys/layer2_bridge.git to clone the repository
 2. navigate to the bridge folder, and run npm run install-all to install all dependencies

 HOW TO USE